ViewComponent/view_component/adr/0003-polymorphic-slot-definitions.md

 ## Context

-Component authors can currently define slots in two ways:
+Components can currently define slots in two ways:

 1. by specifying a component class (or class name string), or
 1. by providing a proc (i.e. lambda) that either returns HTML or a component instance.